 From the picnic and hiking amenities at Madera Canyon, to the area’s challenging courses your entertainment options are endless at Stone House.
 If you feel like exploring the nearby attractions take a day trip to Tubac or Tumacacori, or stay close by and enjoy the dining and specialty shopping in Sahuarita.

 Stone House is located within minutes of a wide array of supermarkets, retail stores and financial institutions to accommodate everyday needs.
 Madera Marketplace is the closest shopping center and features a WalMart Supercenter, Walgreens, Ross Dress for Less, JoAnn, Petco, 99 Cents Only and Big 5 Sporting Goods.
 There are also several restaurants, financial institutions, automotive uses and a full complement of professional services.
+Just a short drive down I-19 S, Tubac features over 100 eclectic shops, world class galleries, and local artists studios.
+Tubac offers a full range of arts programming and seasonal exhibits that are not to be missed.
+Several locally owned restaurants and bars offer outstanding fare for breakfast, lunch, dinner and cocktails.

 Stone House is literally a stone’s throw away from many of Southern Arizona’s most popular attractions.
 Following is a list organized by category.